megrxu/imagio/README.md

-# ImmI
+# `immi`

-ImmI is a web application that allows you to store and manage private images using [Cloudflare Images ↗](https://www.cloudflare.com/products/cloudflare-images/) and [Cloudflare Pages ↗](https://developers.cloudflare.com/pages/) with the help of [SvelteKit ↗](https://kit.svelte.dev/) framework.
+`immi` is a web application that allows you to store and manage private images using [Cloudflare Images](https://www.cloudflare.com/products/cloudflare-images/) and [Cloudflare Pages ↗](https://developers.cloudflare.com/pages/) with the help of [SvelteKit](https://kit.svelte.dev/) framework.

 ## Build

-Please note that this project requires a paid plan of [Cloudflare Images ↗](https://www.cloudflare.com/products/cloudflare-images/).
+Please note that this project requires a paid plan of [Cloudflare Images](https://www.cloudflare.com/products/cloudflare-images/).

 To build and deploy ImmI, follow the steps below: